Related Practice Areas

 - SSI benefits are based on financial need.
 SSDI benefits are based on your lifetime income from jobs covered by Social Security.

 - To be eligible for SSI benefits, your income from all sources must be low.
 For SSDI, there are limits on how much you can be earning from work, but there are no limits to income that you receive from non-work sources, such as from investments.

 - People with low income who are over 65 may be eligible for SSI even if they are not disabled.
 In SSDI, only people who are disabled (and, sometimes, their family members) are eligible for benefits.

-4. When Do I Know I Should Apply for Social Security Disability Insurance Benefits?
+When Should I Apply For Social Security Benefits?

 You should apply for SSDI benefits as soon as you become disabled because of a condition that is expected to last at least a year or to result in death.
 The sooner you apply, the sooner you can start receiving benefits if your application is approved.

 How Long Does It Take To Get Social Security Disability?

 After you file an application for SSDI benefits, it will usually take about three to five months for Social Security to process your application and for you to find out if your application has been approved or denied.
 However, it can sometimes take longer.

 If your application is denied, we can file an appeal for you.
 There are four levels of appeal.
 The first is reconsideration.
 If your reconsideration is denied, you can have a hearing before an administrative law judge.
 If you lose that hearing, you can request an Appeals Council review.
 If the Council does not approve your benefits, you can have a review in Federal Court.
 Each of these levels of appeal adds more time to the process.